Team Policies, Guidelines & Expectations

 DEDICATION

 UFBA Ballers shares the platform along with YBOA (Youth Basketball Organization of America), which is different from school or recreational ball.
 The level of competition is often greater, which raises the level of expectations.
-A participant who is the best player on his school or recreation team may not be the best player on their potential travel ball team.
+A participant who is the best player on his school or recreation team may not be the best player on their travel ball team.
 Participants are expected to be part of a team that will require time and dedication.
 This, in turn, will be valuable to their team and themselves.

 Families that explore grassroots/travel ball, AAU, or YBOA are searching for a good fit.
 Details such as coaches, tournaments, connections, exposure, and level of competition will play a factor in choosing the right fit.

 Practices will occur at least twice a week.
 Practice days will be determined by the team’s coach.
-It will range between 60-120 minutes.
+It will range between 60-90 minutes.
 Times and days are subject to change based on the coaches’ schedule and gym availability.
 There may be additional days for practices if gym time is available.

-We understand that there are a multitude of travel ball and AAU team organizations.
+We understand that there are a multitude of travel ball and basketball organizations.
 We realize families are looking for a good fit for their child and may consider playing with a different organization at the same time.
 We do not promote players playing with multiple teams.
 It sends a mixed message to participants who are committed and sacrifice their time.
 We ask that you effectively communicate your intentions upfront.
 We provide opportunities for your child to play up with our older teams.

 PRACTICES

 It is critical that participants understand how to manage their time.
 UFBA Ballers understands school priorities supersede travel ball and YBOA.
 We ask that you communicate to your teams coach when a participant has conflicts and academic obligations like homework, test, projects, and other assignments.
-In the event of a participant’s absence from team activities, please be aware it may or may not influence their playing time, along with their individual and team development.
+In the event of a participant’s absence from team activities, please be aware it may influence their playing time, along with their individual and team development.

 Please make it a habit for your child to arrive to practice on time.
 Coaches value every second as an opportunity for the team to improve.
 Our coaches will make the most out of their designated practice times to properly prepare each participant for tournament play.